San Francisco Soccer Football League: Organization

 The league currently has three divisions, playing from March through November.
 Premier Division games are played at Boxer Stadium.
 Other divisions split games between Crocker Amazon Park, West Sunset, Beach Chalet, and the Polo Fields in Golden Gate Park.

 Each team is individually owned and team owners approve new team membership.
 Annual divisional promotion and relegation occur keeping teams competitive.
 Division winners are awarded a permanent trophy with teams' names placed on the century-old trophy as well as awarded prize money.
 Players are granted amateur status preserving NCAA eligibility.
 Standard FIFA games laws are used.
 Teams are allowed 22 roster players of which 17 can play on game day.
 A three-referee crew are assigned to each match.
 Elite officials from FIFA to state level travel across California to officiate in the SFSFL.

-2018 Team List
+2025 Team List

-This is a list of the participants in the last season:
+This is a list of the participants in the 2025 season: